agporto/biocpd/README.md

 - `normalize` (atlas): improves stability across scales

 ## Acknowledgements
-- This work builds on the excellent original CPD implementation by Siavash Khallaghi (`pycpd`, MIT-licensed) and the CPD method by Myronenko and Song.
+- This work builds on the excellent original CPD implementation by Siavash Khallaghi and Anthony Gatti (`pycpd`, MIT-licensed) and the CPD method by Myronenko and Song.
 - Repository for `pycpd`: https://github.com/siavashk/pycpd

 ## Citation